affrentice/sti-hub-api/README.md

 ##### Key Features:
 - Matchmaking: Connects entrepreneurs with suitable investors and partners.
 - Deal Room: Facilitates negotiations and deal-making processes.
-- Content Sharing and Public Profile: Allows users to share content and showcase their profiles publicly.
-- Research Publication and Access: Provides access to research publications relevant to entrepreneurs.
-- Investor Directory: A searchable database of potential investors.
-- Financial Institution Directory: Lists financial institutions that can support entrepreneurs.
-- BDS Provider Directory: Directory of business development service providers.
-- Grants Opportunities: Information on available grants for entrepreneurs.
+- Messaging and Communication: Tools for discussions, negotiations, and support.

 #### 2. Project Management

 This microservice enhances collaboration among stakeholders through effective communication and project management tools.

 ##### Key Features:
-- Messaging and Communication: Tools for discussions, negotiations, and support.

 - Performance Monitoring and Analytics: Provides insights into project performance metrics.
 - Project Management and Executive Decision Support: Tools to assist in project planning and decision-making.